-The County manages the infrastructure replacement and upgrades of 662 miles of walkways and 78 pedestrian bridges valued at an estimated \$220 million.
+The County manages the infrastructure replacement and upgrades of 662 miles of walkways and 78 pedestrian bridges valued at an estimated \$220 million, based upon an assessment and study performed by Rinker Design Associates in 2013.
 Projects are prioritized based on condition as well as pedestrian usage.
-In 2013, a Rinker Study was conducted in order to build an accurate inventory and condition assessment of County walkways and revealed that there were approximately 10 miles of trails in extremely poor condition requiring \$3 million in initial reinvestment.
-The Sinking Fund allocation has provided \$7.8 million to date for reinvestment in these most critical trail needs and continues to provide for trails that have since been identified as deteriorating.
+The Rinker Study was conducted in order to build an accurate inventory and condition assessment of County walkways and revealed that there were approximately 10 miles of trails in extremely poor condition requiring \$3 million in initial reinvestment.
+The Sinking Fund allocation has provided \$10.3 million to date for reinvestment in these most critical trail needs and continues to provide for trails that have since been identified as deteriorating.
 The Rinker Study did not include an assessment of pedestrian bridges and sinking fund allocations have enabled some progress in this area.
 However, pedestrian bridges are being inspected in accordance with National Bridge Inspection Standards to determine repair needs.
 Since 2013, sidewalk and trail repair and replacement has been on going.
-A re-assessment of trails and sidewalks is in the planning stages, using current technology and computer software.
+A re-assessment of trails and sidewalks is in the planning stages. using current technology and computer software.
+It is anticipated that this re-assessment of walkways will commence in FY 2023.
 In addition, a 5-year plan was developed identifying annual emergency funds to increase over time to a level of \$800,000.
-Annual critical repairs include the correction of safety and hazardous conditions such as damaged trail surfaces, retaining wall failures, handrail repairs, and the rehabilitation of bridges.
-FY 2022 funding of \$800,000 has been included for reinvestment.
+Annual critical repairs include the correction of safety and hazardous conditions, such as damaged trail surfaces, retaining wall failures, handrail repairs, and the rehabilitation of bridges.
+FY 2023 funding of \$1,000,000 has been included for both reinvestment efforts and the updated assessment study.
 Assuming an average service life of 50 years for concrete sidewalks and 25 years for asphalt and bridges, a fully funded reinvestment program is estimated at \$5.4 million annually.
-In the last several years the sinking fund program has more than doubled the amount being invested in walkways and bridges.
+In the last several years, the sinking fund program has more than doubled the amount being invested in walkways and bridges.